openproblems-bio/website/content/NeurIPS_docs/about_tasks/task1_modality_prediction.md

 ### Input data formats

 This component expects two inputs, `--input_mod1` and `--input_mod2`.
 They are both [AnnData](https://anndata.readthedocs.io/en/latest/) h5ad files with the attributes below.
 If the `feature_types` of one file is "GEX", then that of the other must be either "ATAC" or "ADT".
 These objects can be opened in Python using the [`anndata.read_h5ad()`](https://anndata.readthedocs.io/en/latest/anndata.read_h5ad.html) function or the [`scanpy.read_h5ad()`](https://scanpy.readthedocs.io/en/stable/generated/scanpy.read_h5ad.html) function.
-This object can be opened in R using the [`readH5AD`](https://rdrr.io/github/theislab/zellkonverter/man/readH5AD.html) function
+This object can be opened in R using the [`readH5AD()`](https://rdrr.io/github/theislab/zellkonverter/man/readH5AD.html) function.
+Examples of how to load and process such data are contained in the [starter kits]({{< ref "starter_kits" >}}) for the respective programming language.
+The input data object has the following attributes:

 ```plaintext